EPSRC Centre for Doctoral Training in Agri-Food Robotics: AgriFoRwArdS - Xumin Gao

 Other activities

-• Represented the CDT at the school outreach University of Lincoln British Science Week event 2022 (March 2022).
+• Represented the AgriFoRwArdS CDT at the University of Lincoln British Science Week Showcase – showcasing research and robotic demonstrations to school age children [March 2022].

 About me